-M54476-P328 xylen Let's Solve Water Let's Solve Water PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF XYLEM INC. FOR THE ANNUAL MEETING OF SHAREOWNERS TO BE HELD ON MAY 7, 2013: The shareowner(s) whose signature(s) appear(s) on the reverse side of this proxy form hereby appoint(s) Christian S. Na and Rina E. Terán, or either of them, each with full power of substitution as proxies, to vote all shares of Xylem Inc. common stock that the shareowner(s) would be entitled to vote on all matters that may properly come before the Annual Meeting and at any adjournments or postponements.
-The proxies are authorized to vote an all matters indicated, the proxies are authorized to vote as recommended by the Board of Directors.
-In either case, if this form is signed and returned, the proxies thereby will be authorized to vote in their discretion on any other matters that may be presented for a vote at the Annual Meeting and at any adjournments or postponements.
-For participants in the Xylem Retirement Savings Plan for Salaried Employees: Under the savings plan, participants are "named fiduciaries" to the extent of their authority to direct the voting of Xylem Inc. shares credited to their savings plan accounts and their proportionate share of allocated shares for which no direction is received and unallocated shares, if any (together, "Undirected Shares").
-Participants under this plan should mail their confidential voting instruction card to Broadridge, acting as tabulation agent, or vote by Phone or Internet, Instructions must be received by Broadridge before 11:59 p.m.
+PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF XYLEM INC. FOR THE ANNUAL MEETING OF SHAREOWNERS TO BE HELD ON MAY 7, 2013:

+The shareowner(s) whose signature(s) appear(s) on the reverse side of this proxy form hereby appoint(s) Christian S. Na and Rina E. Terán, or either of them, each with full power of substitution as proxies, to vote all shares of Xylem Inc. common stock that the shareowner(s) would be entitled to vote on all matters that may properly come before the Annual Meeting and at any adjournments or postponements.
+The proxies are authorized to vote in accordance with the specifications indicated by the shareowner(s) on the reverse side of this form.
+If this form is proxies are authorized to vote as recommended by the Board of Directors.
+In either case, if this form is signed and returned, the proxies thereby will be authorized to vote in their discretion on any other matters that may be presented for a vote at the Annual Meeting and at any adjournments or postponements. adjournments or postponements.

+For participants in the Xylem Retirement Savings Plan for Salaried Employees: Under the savings plan, participants are "named fiduciaries" to the extent of their authority to direct the voting of Xylem Inc. shares credited to their savings plan accounts and their proportionate share of allocated shares for which no direction is received and unallocated shares, if any (together, "Undirected Shares) Participants under this plan should mail their confidential voting instruction card to Broadridge, acting as tabulation agent, or vote by Phone or Internet.
+Instructions must be received by Broadridge before 11:59 p.m.
 (EDT), on May 2, 2013.
-The trustee of the savings plan will vote Undirected Shares in the same proportion as the shares for which directions are received, except as otherwise provided in accordance with ERISA.
+The trustee of the savings plan will vote Undirected Shares in the same proportion as the shares for which directions are received, except as otherwise provided in accordance with ERSA.
 By submitting voting instructions by telephone or Internet, or by signing and returning this voting instruction card, you direct the trustee of the savings plan to vote these shares, in person or by proxy, as designated herein, at the Annual Meeting.

 The Trustee will exercise its discretion in voting on any other matter that may be presented for a vote at the Annual Meeting and at any adjournments or postponements.

+Address Changes/Comments:

-Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)
+(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

 (Continued, and to be dated and signed on the reverse side.)